Pole placement for overdetermined 2D systems: Operator vessels and state feedback

 By \cite[Proposition 10.5.1]{LKMV}, for any $p \in \mathbf{C}_1$, and any $q \in \mathbf{C}_2$ one has inequalities

 Here, $r$ and $s$ are as in (\ref{eqn:pin}) and (\ref{eqn:pout}).
 Note that $E_{\opn{in}}$ and $E_{\opn{out}}$ have the structure of torsion free sheaves over $\mathbf{C}_1, \mathbf{C}_2$. \end{fact}

 \begin{fact} We will further make the maximality assumption, namely, that the two inequalities of (\ref{eqn:ineq}) are equalities at all points of $\mathbf{C}_1$ and $\mathbf{C}_2$.
 We also make a somewhat stronger assumption that $E_{\opn{in}}$ and $E_{\opn{out}}$ are fully saturated (see \cite[Section 4]{KV1}, \cite[Section 2.4.5]{KV2} or \cite[Page 340]{Vi2} for discussions about this notion).
-The most important thing to note about this assumption, as explained in \cite{BV1}, is that it is satisfied if $\mathbf{C}_1$ and $\mathbf{C}_2$ are smooth algebraic curves. \end{fact}
+The most important thing to note about this assumption, as explained in \cite{BV1}, is that it is satisfied if $\mathbf{C}_1$ and $\mathbf{C}_2$ are smooth algebraic curves, and moreover either ${\mathbf p}_0$ and ${\mathbf p}_{0*}$ are irreducible polynomials, or $r=s=1$. \end{fact}

-\begin{fact} As explained in \cite[Section 1.2]{BV1}, the assumptions (\ref{fact:polArePowers}) and (\ref{fact:maximality}) and the fact that the operator $D$ is invertible imply that there is some constant $\mu \in \mathbb{C}^{\times}$ such that $p_{\opn{out}}(\lambda_1,\lambda_2) = \mu \cdot p_{\opn{in}}(\lambda_1,\lambda_2)$.
+\begin{fact} As explained in \cite[Section 1.2]{BV1}, the assumptions (\ref{fact:polArePowers}) and (\ref{fact:maximality}) and the fact that the operator $D$ is invertible imply that there is some constant $\mu \in \mathbb{C}^{\times}$ such that $\mathbf{p}_{0*}(\lambda_1,\lambda_2) = \mu \cdot \mathbf{p}_{0}(\lambda_1,\lambda_2)$.
 Thus, under these assumptions, to any vessel $\mathcal{B}$ there is an associated plane algebraic curve

 Denote by $X$ the associated compact Riemann surface obtained from the normalization of $\mathbf{C}$.
 According to \cite[Theorem 2.1]{BV2}, the torsion free sheaves $E_{\opn{in}}$ and $E_{\opn{out}}$ lift to holomorphic vector bundles over $X$.
 By abuse of notation, we will also denote them by $E_{\opn{in}}$ and $E_{\opn{out}}$.
 Vector bundles that arise in such a way are called vector bundles which have a determinantal representation. \end{fact}